 Training and Education Subcommittee

 A Training and Education Subcommittee was formed in 2012 to develop guidelines for Colorado problem solving courts for training and education.
-The Training and Education Subcommittee has developed Training and Education Guidelines for Adult Drug Courts, which were adopted into the Colorado Problem Solving Courts Best Practices Manual.
+The Training and Education Subcommittee has developed Training and Education Guidelines for Problem-Solving Courts, which were adopted into the Colorado Problem Solving Courts Best Practices Manual.
 The Training and Education Subcommittee has also developed a phased curriculum of trainings and resources, with an initial focus on essential trainings for new members.
 The current listing of trainings and resources can be found in the Training and Education Recommended Resources and includes resources for Adult Drug or Treatment Courts and Juvenile Drug or Treatment Courts.

 Technical Assistance and Program Support Subcommittee